The filter of interpretability types of Hobby-McKenzie varieties is prime: Free relational structures and clone homomorphisms

+In the following lemma, we establish some properties of the map $\psi$ and relational structure $\mK$ defined in Definition~\ref{defofK} if they come from a free relational structure $\mF$ generated by $\mS$ in a non-trivial variety $\var V$.

-\begin{lemma} Let $\var V$ be a non-trivial variety.
-Let $\mS$ be a reflexive connected relational structure such that there is a clone homomorphism from the clone of $\var V_{\Id}$ to $\pol(\mS)$.
-Let $\alg F\in\var V$ denote the free algebra with the free generating set $S$, and $\mF$ the free relational structure generated by $\mS$ in $\var V$.
+\begin{lemma} Let $\var V$ be a non-trivial variety, and $\mS$ a reflexive connected relational structure.
+Let $\alg F\in\var V$ denote the free algebra with free generating set $S$, and $\mF$ the free relational structure generated by $\mS$ in $\var V$.
 Let $U$ be the set of unary term operations of $\alg F$, and $\mF_u$, $u\in U$, the components of $\mF$.
-Let $\mK$, $\psi$, $H_u$ and $\mK_u$ where $u\in U$, be as defined prior to the lemma.
+Let $\mK$, $\psi$, and for any $u\in U$, $H_u$ and $\mK_u$ be as defined in Definition~\ref{defofK}.
 Then the following hold. \begin{enumerate}